ajulik1997/i14_laser/README.md

 #### Wiring Diagram

 This section describes the required wiring between all the components and the Arduino, using photographs of the setup accompanied by a schematic diagram.
-The wiring of the entire system, [stuff here!!!!], can be seen in the image below, followed by a full schematic.
+The wiring of the entire system, including the DAC, safety gate, interlock and switch terminals, remote reset transistor, indicator LEDs, warning piezo buzzer, and camera communication connections, can be seen in the image below, followed by a full schematic.

 ![Full_Schematic_Image](resources/images/schematics/top1.jpg)

-Stuff here
+The schematic below was created using [Fritzing](www.fritzing.org).
+The Fritzing source file is also available [here](resources/schematics/full_schematic.fzz)

 ![Full_Schematic](resources/images/schematics/full_schematic.png)